approov/shipfast-api-protection/RUN_ON_DOCKER.md

 All other defaults in the `.env` file are fine to run the demo.

+## TRAEFIK

+Just follow the instructions from [TRAEFIK.md](/TRAEFIK.md) to install it in your online server, and then get back here.

 ## RUN THE DEMO

 The demo is prepared to run in a Docker stack, including the Android Studio Editor, but feel free to not use Docker.